arrow Go back to list of posts

 • Yes, KADO is designed for enterprises with multiple offices and teams.
 Contacts, notes and other information are easily shared or restricted across the organization.
 Finally, KADO has a beautiful admin UI for managing all aspects of the account.

-• Currently, NFC cards are not publicly listed on the web, but you may request them on demand.
+• Currently, NFC digital business cards are not publicly listed on the web, but you may request them on demand.